tronprotocol/trident/README.md

 ### Using local build

-You can use locally built packages by follow steps(eg. 0.9.2):
+You can use locally built packages by the following steps(e.g., 0.9.2):

 1. Copy the compiled jar file to your project's `libs` directory
-2. Add the following to your project's `build.gradle`:
+2. Add the following to your project's `build.gradle` (dependency versions should match Trident version):
 ```groovy
 dependencies {
     implementation files('libs/trident-0.9.2.jar')